-This training highlights, the flexibility and innovation required for local communities in DRM initiatives.
-Further, it underscores the need for greater engagement with people and a better understanding of their Disaster Risks and Resources.
-Orientation on CBDRM is a specialization course within the comprehensive framework of the Disaster Risk Management program, directed at Community leaders/Elected representatives of civil society and local Government officials.
+This training highlights, the significance of Community-based Disaster Risk Reduction (CBDRR) and the flexibility and innovation required for local communities in DRM initiatives.
+Further, it underscores the need for greater engagement with people and a better understanding of their Disaster Risks and resources.
+This is the specialization course within the comprehensive framework of the Disaster Risk Management program, directed at Community leaders/Elected representatives of civil society and local Government officials.